klikli-dev/modonomicon/docs/getting-started/getting-started.md

 :::

 The easiest way to get started is to follow the step by step guide **[Step by Step with Datagen](./step-by-step-with-datagen/)**.
-This guide uses datagen - a forge feature - which means as part of the process you will learn how to set up a simple mod development environment.
+This guide uses datagen, a minecraft development feature, so it assumes that you know how to set up a mod project in either forge, neoforge or fabric.

 :::tip